TritonDataCenter/sdc-imgapi/docs/index.md

 An IMGAPI server can use "channels".
 Each channel is an independent set of images in the same server.
-The set of channels is a [static configured](#configuration) set of channel names, optionally with a default channel.
+The set of channels is a [static configured](./operator-guide.md#configuration) set of channel names, optionally with a default channel.
 Use [ListChannels](#ListChannels) to see the server's configured channels.